Learning Strategies in Decentralized Matching Markets under Uncertain Preferences: Properties of CDM: Incentives, Stability and Fairness

 Hence, the oracle arm set $\mathcal B_i^*$ for maximizing $\E_{s_i^*}\{\mathcal U_i[\mathcal B_i]\}$ becomes

 \citet{che2016} discussed a particular case of the oracle arm set in a two-agent model.
 Eq.~(\ref{eqn:oracleset}) generalizes the oracle set to multiple agents.
 Although $\mathcal B_i^*$ has a closed-form expression in Eq.~(\ref{eqn:oracleset}), $\mathcal B_i^*$ is not estimable from training data.
-The reason is that the probability $\mathbb P(s_i^*\in O_{\mathcal B^*_i})$ requires the knowledge of opponent agents' strategies, which are unknown in decentralized markets.
-Moreover, we show that the matching procedure according to the strategy of $P_i$ pulling arms from $\mathcal B_i^*$ will be unfair for arms.
+This is because the probability $\mathbb P(s_i^*\in O_{\mathcal B^*_i})$ requires the knowledge of opponent agents' strategies, which are unknown in decentralized markets.
+Moreover, we show that the matching process according to the strategy of $P_i$ pulling arms from $\mathcal B_i^*$ is unfair for arms.

 \begin{theorem} The strategy corresponding to the oracle set in Eq.~(\ref{eqn:oracleset}) is unfair if for at least one agent $P_i$, there exists an interval $(v',v'')\subset[0,1]$ such that